-Alas, it was not to be.
-You’re not gonna believe this, but the website was wrong.
-We followed it to the exact position on the map to the little town of Amsteg, Switzerland.
-Where’s Amsteg, you ask?
-Only the handful of folks who live in Amsteg know that!
-We parked, got out and looked around, and though we were in a gorgeous valley along the Reuss River with cascading waterfalls and steep mountains, the bridge was nowhere in sight.
+We followed their directions to the exact position on the map to the little town of Amsteg, Switzerland.
+We parked, got out and looked around.
+Though we were in a gorgeous valley along the Reuss River with cascading waterfalls and steep mountains, the bridge was nowhere in sight.

-Once there, we found what looked to be the correct location for Teufelsbrücke on navigation, so we turned toward the town of Andermatt.
-Again met with wild and scenic views, we pulled over to investigate a suspension bridge along the Reuss River.
+Once back in Amsteg, we found what looked to be the correct location for Teufelsbrücke on navigation, so we tried again, beelining straight for the town of Andermatt.

 Had we known…

-Just a kilometer from the bridge, we arrived at yet another road closure, our last route to the bridge.
+The bad news for us was that just a kilometer from the bridge, we arrived at yet another road closure.

 We were so close!
 Gah!